grepdisc/kindfools/_pages/heavyreflections.md

 The goal of this project is to provide community members a continuing opportunity to reflect deeply on their personal experiences and on how they relate to Kiese Laymon’s memoir and BABEL discussion.

-Our core group has been selected.
-Thank you to everyone who expressed interest.
-Fortunately, the below activities are open to whomever wants to join.

 ### Activities:
 {% comment %}